joostm8/bip-project-services/README.md

      - Select `Tasks: Run Task`
      - Select the task `Run All`
 8. You're all set, refer to the readmes of the services for further details, and specifically on how to configure your group ID in the files!
+   Also have a look inside the bip-teacher-solution-main folder at the [minimal_example.py](./bip-teacher-solution-main/minimal_example.py).

 ## Services Tutorials
 - [Conveyor Belt](./conveyor_belt_G2MQTT/README.md)